Mastering the Reverse-Seared Tomahawk

 The Strategy: Two-Zone Charcoal

-The only way to cook a Tomahawk perfectly is the Reverse Sear using a two-zone setup on a kettle grill (like a Kamado or a Weber).
+The only way to cook a Tomahawk perfectly is the Reverse Sear.
+You need a two-zone setup on a kettle grill like a Kamado or a Weber.

 Phase 1: Low and Slow

 - Season: Generously coat the steak in coarse salt and pepper.
-Wrap the exposed bone in aluminum foil to prevent it from turning black and burning.
+Wrap the exposed bone in aluminum foil.
+This prevents it from turning black and burning.

 - Indirect Heat: Build a fire on one side of your grill.
-Place the steak on the opposite side (indirect heat).
+Place the steak on the opposite side.
+This is your indirect heat zone.

 - Positioning: Point the bone away from the fire.

-- Monitor: Cook at around 250°F until the internal temperature reaches 115°F (for a final medium-rare).
+- Monitor: Cook at around 250°F until the internal temperature reaches 115°F. That’s for a final medium-rare.

 Phase 2: The Fire Pit Sear

-Because you can’t use a skillet, you must use the raw power of the coals.
+Because you can’t use a skillet, you have to use the raw power of the coals.

 - Stoke the Fire: Once the steak hits 115°F, take it off the grill to rest.
 Open all vents and let the coals get white-hot.

 - Direct Sear: Place the steak directly over the screaming hot coals.
-This is a very fast process—often only 45 seconds per side.
+This is a very fast process.
+It’s often only 45 seconds per side.

 - Flame Management: The rendering fat will cause flare-ups.
-Move the steak around constantly to avoid depositing bitter soot from the flames onto the meat.
+Move the steak around constantly.
+You don’t want bitter soot from the flames getting on the meat.

-- The Fat Cap: Use tongs to hold the steak vertically to sear the thick layer of fat along the edge.
+- The Fat Cap: Use tongs to hold the steak vertically.
+You want to sear the thick layer of fat along the edge.

 The Presentation

 Remove the foil from the bone.
-The steak requires only a minimal rest (5 minutes) because of the gentle initial cooking phase.
-Slice the meat off the bone in one large piece, then slice that piece against the grain.
-Serve the slices arranged next to the impressive bone, topped with a compound garlic herb butter.
+The steak only needs a short rest of about 5 minutes because of the gentle initial cooking.
+Slice the meat off the bone in one large piece.
+Then slice that piece against the grain.
+Serve the slices arranged next to the bone.
+Top it with a little compound garlic herb butter.